Wivik/linux-explained/book/01-08-chapter-8.md

 ## From RSH to SSH {#chapter-8-from-rsh-to-ssh}

-The Remote Shell, or `rsh`, is a command line computer program created in 1983 as a part of the Berkeley "*[r-commands](https://en.wikipedia.org/wiki/Berkeley_r-commands)*" - r for remote -, released for the first time in 1981, made to enable the users of an Unix computer to connect to another one using the network.
+The Remote Shell, or `rsh`, is a command line computer program created in 1983 as a part of the Berkeley "*r-commands[^r-commands]*" - r for remote -, released for the first time in 1981, made to enable the users of an Unix computer to connect to another one using the network.
 Aside `rsh`, this set of commands includes tools for remote file copy (`rcp`), remote file synchronization (`rsync`), remote execution (`rexec`), etc.

 The *r-commands* were a nice innovation and became *de facto* standards commands for Unix.
 However, with the development of the Internet and the usage of remote network, their security became a concern since the data were transmitted in clear text across the network, including the login identifier and password.
 Also the passwordless authentication method was very weak and relied on the honesty of the configuration.